 Steel forms the most important and costly part of a gun safe.
 It’s what keeps the burglars and other bad guys away.
 Both the door and walls should have a significant thickness of steel.

 Walls thickness: The wall’s thickness, as well as the shell strength, should be at the top of your list.
 To be precise, a proper gun safe will have a thicker and bulky 12-guage steel.
-Some even use a 10-gauge steel which is pretty thicker and stronger.
-Keep in mind that higher gauge number means the steel is less thick.
+Some even use a 10-gauge steel which is even thicker and stronger.
+Keep in mind that higher gauge number means the steel is thinner.